tinosulzer/travis-ci-latex-pdf/README.md

 You want that because then every time you push it will automatically check if you pushed valid LaTeX.
 If you are looking for instructions to build LaTeX locally, look [here](https://github.com/Ruben-Sten/TeXiFy-IDEA#installation-instructions).

-# Choose your tools
+# Choose your build method

-## 1. Tectonic
+## Tectonic

 Thanks to [Dan Foreman-Mackey](http://dfm.io/posts/travis-latex/) for writing about Tectonic.
-This method does not use the pdflatex engine to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).
+The next methods do not use the pdflatex engine to compile, but [Tectonic](https://tectonic-typesetting.github.io) which is a fork of XeTeX (thanks to [ShreevatsaR](https://tex.stackexchange.com/users/48/shreevatsar) for pointing this out).

 #### Pro:
 * automatically loops TeX and BibTeX as needed, and only as much as needed